IoC Skills Bootcamp: Cyber Security (Cyber Operations)

-This course is aimed at those who do not have a strong background in computing, but who aren’t afraid of learning new technical skills.
-Most importantly we want you to be excited about working with data and AI and eager to join this evolving field.
-If you have a computing background then you’re absolutely welcome, we’ll be pushing you in different ways.
+This course is aimed at those with little experience in computing, who aren’t afraid of learning new technical skills.
+Most importantly we want you to be excited about learning new digital skills in networks and cyber.
+If you have a computing but would like to specialise/upskill in cyber then you’re absolutely welcome to apply, and we’ll develop your existing skills in new ways.

 This Skills Bootcamp is appropriate for students at many education levels and types of institutions, including those already in employment wanting to upskills, secondary vocational students and college students.
 By the end of the course you will be able to: